mtacker/snowflake-demo/02_github_actions_setup.md

 ## Summary of Steps:
 - Setup Snowflake Trial Accounts (DEV/QA/PRD)
 - Laptop configurations (VS Code, Snowflake CLI, ```gh``` for managing secrets)
-- Run a script to create a deployment database in Snowflake for local git repository
+- Run script to create roles, deployment database and warehouse managing deployments
 - Configure a ```.env``` file for ease of secrets management
 - Github setups (create a personal access token and add secrets)
 - Run a script to connect Snowflake to your remote git repo